Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Alcohol Use

-A complete description of the Rhodes College Social and Alcohol Policy can be found in the Student Handbook on the College website.
+A complete description of the Rhodes College Alcohol Policy can be found in the Student Handbook on the College website.
 As a community, we embrace the vision of a healthy and balanced social environment grounded in trust and open communication among faculty, staff, and students.
 Such an environment fosters personal and community growth and embodies a sense of responsibility and accountability to self and others.
 This vision depends upon each member's commitment to achieve and maintain inclusiveness, consistency, continual education, and the growth of shared traditions.
 It is our duty to one another.
 Rhodes College supports legal, responsible, and healthy behaviors and reflects our community values.

 Drug Use

-The possession, use, sale, or distribution of illegal drugs, the misuse or abuse of medications, or other legal drugs on the Rhodes campus is prohibited.
+The possession, use, sale, or distribution of illegal drugs, the misuse or abuse of medications or other legal drugs on the Rhodes campus is prohibited.
 Such conduct:

 • Violates the law;